rbrown146/Gov_Election_Analytics/index.md

 Florida's polls were only off by about 2 points in 2016, an amount comparable to the error from 2012 and much smaller than in 2004 (~4 pts) though larger than in 2008 (~1 pt).
 Of course, as a perennial swing state, Florida might be better polled than most states.
 But it is encouraging to see that Michigan's polls weren't much further off than polls in Florida.

+Next, let's look at Missouri, another Midwestern state but one that hasn't been competitive since 2008.
+(But a state for which there is still much polling data):

 ![](./Images/missouri_state.png)

+Polls for 2016 are noticeably off compared to other years.
+It looks like the difference between the predicted and actual outcome is 7 points!
+Prior to 2016 the polls were most off in the year 1996 by about 3 points.
+Michigan was definitely better polled in 2016 than Missouri, and even Wisconsin's polling looks better in comparison.
+While results for Missouri are probably off due to underpolling, it is worth noting that the state had competitive races for Senate and governor in 2016 – consequently, we would expect pollsters to devote considerable amounts of resources to surveying Missourians that year.

+Finally, let's look at some correlation statistics for each state.
+The table below shows R-squared values for the relationship between state polling data and the national popular vote (column 2) and state popular vote (column 3).
+To measure the noteworthiness of 2016 results, an R-squared value is calculated for each state with and without results from 2016:

 ![](./Images/poll_table.png)

 Liked my findings?
 Find my code [here](https://github.com/rbrown146/Gov_Election_Analytics/blob/gh-pages/Polling.R)